mybuddymichael/cast/README.md

 ### Help and documentation

-Run `color-convert --help` for a list of supported formats.
+Run `cast --help` for a list of supported formats.

 ## Development